openid/connect/openid-4-vc-security-and-trust-1_0.md

 Issuers and Verifiers and provide the End-User with trustworthy information about those.

+Therefore, the Wallet must provide trustworthy information about Issuers:

 > **Security Requirement W-20:** The Wallet must provide trustworthy and
 > complete information about Issuers to the End-User.

+Even more important for Verifiers:

 > **Security Requirement W-30:** The Wallet must provide trustworthy and
 > complete information about Verifiers to the End-User.

+Credentials must not be used without the End-Users consent.

 > **Privacy Requirement W-40:** The Wallet must ask the End-User for
 > meaningful consent before a Credential is used.
 The Wallet must
 > provide the End-User the opportunity to review any data that is shared
 > with a Verifier.

+The credential format must allow selective disclosure of data.

 > **Privacy Requirement CF-30:** The Credential Format must ensure that
 > there is a robust mechanism to ensure that data that is not to be